 steroid sprays are the one (prescription) drug which can prevent all four

 primary symptoms of allergy quite well when used regularly.
-Most are now
+Most, like

 your doctor for a referral to see us if you:

 * Cannot take a medication regimen due to side effects, or simply want to